© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Trowupburn Roman period native enclosed settlement, 120m north of Trowupburn Farm is a scheduled monument protected by Historic England under reference 1014507.
 View the official record →

-Trowupburn Roman period native enclosed settlement is a defended settlement located 120 metres north of Trowupburn Farm in Northumberland.
+Trowupburn Roman period native enclosed settlement is a defended settlement located in Northumberland, approximately 120 metres north of Trowupburn Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014507.

 Trowupburn Roman period native enclosed settlement, 120m north of Trowupburn Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014507.